gfyans/7xx.cat/README.md

 # 7xx.cat

+I love the new 7xx status codes (https://github.com/joho/7XX-rfc), that I thought it would be fun to find cat gifs to describe each one.
+I'm compiling the list just now, but once it's there or thereabouts, I'll build a wee site and host it at 7xx.cat.

 ## Contribute

 To contribute add a link to your gif, followed by your name and a link to your profile (Github, Twitter, whatever)